AmbroTall/ask-the-web/README.md

 ...
 ```

 ### Rationale:
-The prompt was iterated to enforce strict source usage and citation discipline, minimizing hallucinations.
-Initial versions lacked clarity on citation frequency, leading to over-citation; the final version balances accuracy and readability.
+The prompt ensures strict adherence to provided sources, minimizing LLM hallucinations.
+It uses clear instructions to enforce concise answers and proper citation formatting, with iterations to balance readability and accuracy.

 ## Testing